TWODS-CAPITAL/Trading-View-Indicators/README.md

 <li>Linear Regression Channel 📈</li>
 <p>The Linear Regression Channel is a three-line technical indicator used to analyze the upper and lower limits of an existing trend.
 Linear regression is a statistical tool used to predict the future from past data.
 It is used to determine when prices may be overextended.</p>

+<li>MA Cross 📈</li>
+<p>In the statistics of time series, and in particular the stock market technical analysis, a moving-average crossover occurs when, on plotting two moving averages each based on different degrees of smoothing, the traces of these moving averages cross.
+It does not predict future direction but shows trends.</p>

+<li>Mass Index 📈</li>
+<p>The mass index is an indicator, developed by Donald Dorsey, used in technical analysis to predict trend reversals.
+It is based on the notion that there is a tendency for reversal when the price range widens, and therefore compares previous trading ranges (highs minus lows).</p>

+<li>Mc Ginley Dynamic 📈<li>
+<p>The McGinley Dynamic indicator is a type of moving average that was designed to track the market better than existing moving average indicators.
+It is a technical indicator that improves upon moving average lines by adjusting for shifts in market speed.
+John R. McGinley, a market technician, is the inventor of the eponymous indicator.</p>

+<li>Median 📈</li>
+<p>The Median Price indicator is simply the midpoint of each day's price.
+The Typical Price and Weighted Close are similar indicators.
+The Median Price indicator provides a simple, single-line chart of the day's "average price."
+This average price is useful when you want a simpler view of prices.</p>

 </ol>
 Disclaimer - <i>All Issues termed as enhancements are features yet to be added.</i>